 How Do You Develop an Intimate Relationship with God?

 In any earthly relationship, the way to develop a relationship with someone is to spend time with them.
 Intimate relationships are born by learning to trust.
-A prayer life takes time to mature.
-Being open and vulnerable and being willing to show all of your heart invites intimacy.
+A relationship with God takes time to mature.
+Being open and vulnerable and being willing to show all of your heart with Him invites intimacy.
 To be intimate is to be prepared to show all that is in your heart to the person.
 To be an intimate friend of God, you need to be able to pour out your heart to Him, sharing the most intimate details of your life, your hopes, your dreams and your very heart with Him.

 Prov.
 17:17 – “A friend loves at all times, and a brother is born for adversity.”